catberry/catberry/docs/modules/context.md

 of context.

 ##State
-Most important thing in context is a `state` property.
-It is an immutable object that you can use to know what application parameters now are.
+The most important thing in context is a `state` property.
+It is an immutable object that you can use to know what application parameters are now.
 All these parameters are specified by
 [URL Route Definition](../routing/url-route-definition.md).
-It is main source of input data for rendering and often is used in module [`render` methods] (render-method.md).
+It is main source of input data for rendering and is often used in module [`render` methods] (render-method.md).

 Keep in mind that state object is immutable and every time